Best credit card for booking Airbnb and vacation rentals

 We often tout the Chase Sapphire Reserve as the best premium travel rewards credit card.
-The Sapphire Reserve sign-up bonus is worth at least $750 in travel.
-With the $300 annual credit for travel purchases every cardmember anniversary, that’s $1,050 in value in the first year, not counting other money-saving perks you enjoy as a cardholder.
+The Sapphire Reserve sign-up bonus is worth at least $1,000 in travel when redeemed through Chase Ultimate Rewards.
+With the $300 annual credit for travel purchases every cardmember anniversary, that’s $1,320 in value in the first year for the bonus and the credit (we value Chase points at 1.7 cents + the $300 credit), not counting other money-saving perks you enjoy as a cardholder.

 Be sure to run the numbers when deciding between the Chase Sapphire Preferred and Chase Sapphire Reserve.
 For example, you’re effectively paying a $250 annual fee with the Chase Sapphire Reserve ($550 annual fee – $300 travel credit).
 You’ll pay a $95 annual fee for the Chase Sapphire Preferred.
 So you’ll effectively pay $155 more each year ($250 – $95) to get many extra perks, like lounge access, more bonus points on travel and dining purchases, rental car discounts and much more.

 Note that Chase enforces restrictions for their Sapphire-branded credit cards.
 You cannot have more than one Sapphire-branded credit card open at the same time.

 Earn 100,000 Chase Ultimate Rewards points after you spend $15,000 on purchases in the first three months from account opening.
 This is the highest public offer we’ve ever see for this card and is a big reason why the Chase Ink Business Preferred is our #1 pick.